A Practical Guide to PID Controller Implementation: The combined form PID controller

 \subsection{Tracking mode}

 Tracking of external signals, as explained in \cref{sec:tracking} is implemented to overwrite the previous output \lstinline{xu} with the signal to be tracked, \lstinline{utrack} on \line{tracku}.
 Then the control signal increment is computed as normal, cf. \cref{sec:code-integral}.
-Tracking mode is active when \lstinline{mode=="TRACK"}.
+Tracking mode is active when \lstinline{mode==TRACK}.
 Note that tracking is only meaningful when there is integral action.
 In the case of no integral action, tracking mode and manual mode behave identically.

-In our implementation feed-forward and integrator anti-windup behave the same way in tracking mode, as in automatic mode.
+In our implementation, feed-forward and integrator anti-windup behave the same way in tracking mode as in automatic mode.